 Autonomic neuropathy

-Treatment either targets the underlying cause, or it aims to provide symptomatic pain relief and prevent further damage.
-Treatments may include:
+Treatment targets the underlying cause and aims to provide symptomatic pain relief and prevent further damage.

-• Maintaining nerve health by keeping a healthy lifestyle.
-This can include exercising, eating healthy, keeping a healthy weight, correcting any vitamin deficiencies, and not drinking alcohol or smoking.
+• Maintaining a healthy lifestyle: This can include exercising, eating a balanced, nutritious diet, maintaining a moderate weight, correcting any vitamin deficiencies, and not drinking alcohol or smoking.

-• Using hand and and foot braces or orthopedic shoes to help cope with physical disability from motor symptoms.
+• Using mobility and support aids: Wearing hand and foot braces or orthopedic shoes can help people with physical disabilities due to motor symptoms.

 Medications for neuropathic pain

-Medications that may help relieve symptoms, but do not cure the problem, include:
+Medications that may help relieve pain or discomfort but do not cure the underlying problem include:

 Treatments for mononeuropathies

-When a person’s neuropathy happens as a result of compression of a single nerve, treatment is similar regardless of which nerve is involved.
-The approach depends on whether the compression is fixed or transient.
+When a person’s neuropathy happens as a result of compression of a single nerve, treatment depends on whether the compression is fixed or transient.

-A palsy of the ulnar, radial, or peroneal nerve may be temporary and reversible if a person simply avoids the cause of the nerve compression.
-For example, a person with ulnar nerve palsy should not lean on the affected elbow.
+A palsy of the ulnar, radial, or peroneal nerve may be temporary and reversible if a person avoids the cause of the nerve compression.
+For example, a person with ulnar nerve palsy might avoid leaning on the affected elbow.

 The person may need to rest, use heat, or take a limited course of drugs to reduce inflammation.